SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

 There are some general informations :

-- Hardware description made in SpinalHDL/Scala
+- Hardware description made with SpinalHDL/Scala
 - CPU used in SoCs is VexRiscv
 - Netlist exported in Verilog
 - Simulations made with Verilator